Yohanes-arch/SE_QUIZ_Yohanes_Vincent/README.md

 ```

 **2. Installing Requirement**
--Download this repository, inside this folder there is requirement.txt
+Download this repository, inside this folder there is requirement.txt

 Install the required libraries/packages for this project
 ```